 The most obvious symptom is that the expansion valve is no longer working or not performing the way it should is when an AC starts blowing out warm air.
 This usually means that the flow of refrigerant is restricted, which means it is unable to flow into the evaporator core.

 It generally has to do with wear and tear.
 If you use your AC unit all the time, the faster it will start wearing down.

 So maybe you don’t know what an expansion valve is, and that’s okay.
 We can help!
-Contact our team of experts if you need any help understanding how your AC system works or have questions about the best way to maintain it, so it lasts for years and keeps cooling your home properly.
+Contact our team of experts if you need any help understanding how your AC system works, and the various AC parts or have questions about the best way to maintain it, so it lasts for years and keeps cooling your home properly.